babimingatos/instagramRobot/README.md

 # instagramRobot
-Here you can search how many times some @ gets mentionated
+Here you can search how many times some @ gets mentionated, based in JS